 As well, this analysis could help SaaS companies identify areas where they could potentially accelerate investments to fuel even stronger, more profitable growth.

-The study of unit economics (customer life time value / customer acquisition cost, or CLTV/CAC) is nothing new and is instrumental when determining the overall health of any business, especially subscription software companies.
+The study of unit economics (customer life time value/customer acquisition cost, or LTV/CAC) is nothing new and is instrumental when determining the overall health of any business, especially subscription software companies.

 CAC = associated costs incurred by the company to acquire the customer